Nantucket lightship basket

-Nantucket Lightship Baskets are a type of basket originating, in the 19th century on Nantucket Island lightships.
-Lightship baskets are all made from rattan and wood, have an odd number of staves, a solid wooden base, a nailed and lashed rim, a rattan weaver, and are woven over a mould.
-Oak, pine, and ash are the most traditional type of wood used on baskets, but today many other types are utilized, such as cherry and ebony.
-Often modern Lightship Baskets incorporate multiple types of wood.
+Nantucket lightship baskets are a type of basket originating, in the 19th century on lightships on Nantucket Island.
+Lightship baskets are all made from rattan and wood, have an odd number of staves, a solid wooden base, a nailed and lashed rim, a rattan weaver, and are woven over a mold.
+Oak, pine, and ash are the most traditional type of wood used on baskets, but today many other types are used, such as cherry and ebony.
+Often modern lightship baskets incorporate multiple types of wood.